Alak-Das/simple-queue-service/README.md

     *   `GET /queue/pop`: Pops the oldest unprocessed message from the queue for a specific `consumerGroup`.
 Returns a `MessageResponse`.
     *   `GET /queue/view`: Views all messages (or processed/unprocessed messages) in the queue for a specific `consumerGroup`.

-*   **`MessageService.java`**: This class contains the business logic for the queue operations.
-    *   `push(consumerGroup, content)`: Saves a new message to the specified `consumerGroup` collection in MongoDB.
+*   **`PushMessageService.java`**: This class contains the business logic for pushing messages.
+It saves a new message to the specified `consumerGroup` collection in MongoDB and also adds it to Redis cache.

-    *   `pop(consumerGroup)`: Finds the oldest unprocessed message, marks it as processed, and returns it.
+*   **`PopMessageService.java`**: This class contains the business logic for popping messages.
+It attempts to pop a message from Redis cache first.
+If not found in cache, it retrieves the oldest unprocessed message from MongoDB, marks it as processed, and returns it.
 This is an atomic operation.

-    *   `view(consumerGroup)`: Retrieves all messages from the specified `consumerGroup` collection.
+*   **`ViewMessageService.java`**: This class contains the business logic for viewing messages.
+It retrieves messages from the specified `consumerGroup` collection, either from Redis cache or MongoDB based on availability and configuration.

-*   **`MongoTTLConfig.java`**: This class configures the Time-To-Live (TTL) index on the `createdAt` field for all message collections.
-This ensures that messages are automatically deleted after a configured period.
+*   **`CacheService.java`**: This service interacts with Redis to perform caching operations like adding, popping, and viewing messages from the cache.

+*   **`AsyncConfig.java`**: Configures an asynchronous task executor for background tasks, such as updating messages in MongoDB after they are popped from Redis.

+*   **`RedisConfig.java`**: This class configures Redis connection settings and cache managers.

 *   **`SecurityConfig.java`**: This class is responsible for the security configuration of the application.
-It can be used to add authentication and authorization mechanisms.
+It defines authentication and authorization mechanisms with role-based access control.

 *   **`GlobalExceptionHandler.java`**: This class handles exceptions thrown by the application and returns appropriate HTTP responses.

+*   **`SQSConstants.java`**: Contains constants used throughout the application.

 ### Data Model